+3.3.
 Instantaneous reproduction number computed for COVID-19 data

 Our analysis allows us to compute the instantaneous transmission rate $\tau(t)$.
 We use this transmission rate to compute two different indicators of the epidemiological dynamics for each geographic area, the instantaneous reproduction number and the quasi-instantaneous reproduction number.
 Both coincide with the basic reproduction number R_0 on the first day of the epidemic.
 The instantaneous reproduction number at time t, $R_e(t)$, is the basic reproduction number corresponding to an epidemic starting at time t with a constant transmission rate equal to $\tau(t)$ and with an initial population of susceptibles composed of S(t) individuals (the number of susceptible individuals remaining in the population).
-The quasi-instantaneous reproduction number at time t, $R_e^0(t)$, is the basic reproduction number corresponding to an epidemic starting at time t with a constant transmission rate equal to $\tau(t)$ and with an initial population of susceptibles composed of S_0 individuals (the number of susceptible individuals at the start of the epidemic).
+The quasi-instantaneous reproduction number at time t, $R_e^0(t)$, is the basic reproduction number at time t, $R_e^0(t)$, is the basic reproduction number at time t, $R_e^0(t)$, is the basic reproduction number at time t, $R_e^0(t)$, is the basic reproduction number of susceptible individuals (the number of susceptible individuals transmission rate equal to $\tau(t)$ and with an initial population of susceptible individuals at the start of the epidemic).
 The two indicators are represented for each geographic area in the top row of Figure 3 (black curve: instantaneous reproduction number; green curve: quasi-instantaneous reproduction number).